 Hawkins is a very small city located in the state of Texas.
 With a population of 1,323 people and two constituent neighborhoods, Hawkins is the 752nd largest community in Texas.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hawkins is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Hawkins is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Hawkins who work in teaching (13.73%), office and administrative support (12.71%), and management occupations (11.53%).
+Overall, Hawkins is a city of sales and office workers, service providers, and managers.
+There are especially a lot of people living in Hawkins who work in office and administrative support (15.21%), management occupations (13.16%), and sales jobs (10.43%).

 Hawkins is a very ethnically-diverse city.
 The people who call Hawkins home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hawkins residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hawkins include German, English, Italian, and Czech.
+Important ancestries of people in Hawkins include Irish, English, German, Dutch, and French.

 The most common language spoken in Hawkins is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Italian and Spanish.